 Common Syntax Errors

-There are a small set of SmartCAM macro errors that user's will likely run across; especially when updating older macros.
-The following lists these common macro syntax errors and gives some suggestions on how to resolve them.
+There is a small set of SmartCAM macro errors that users are likely to encounter, especially when updating older macros.
+The following list outlines common macro syntax errors and offers suggestions on how to resolve them.

 Global Variable System

 All simple data variables in SmartCAM are global variables.
-Once declared, they will exist and continue to be valid until they are either removed or the application is restarted.
-This means it is possible a variable declared as a specific type in one macro is trying to be redefined as a different type in a different macro (if both macros use the same variable name).
+Once declared, they will remain in effect and continue to be valid until they are either removed or the application is restarted.
+This means a variable declared as a specific type in one macro is being redefined as a different type in a different macro (if both macros use the same variable name).

 This is covered in the Fundamental : Variables Scope topic.

-dialog, available from Macro - Variables can also be used to
+The Macro Variables dialog, accessible from Macro - Variables, can also be

-check which variables are set, their data type, and current contents.
+used to check which variables are set, their data types, and their current contents.

 This only applies to simple data variables: INTEGER, DECIMAL, and STRING.
 Arrays are transitory constructions and only exist while the macro is running.
 When a macro ends, they are removed.
-Even so, it is possible that a previous macro has defined a simple data variable with the same name as the array variable in the current macro.
+Even so, a previous macro has defined a simple data variable with the same name as the array variable in the current macro.
 This could cause problems or false syntax errors.

-The suffix helps reduce the chance of the same exact variable name being used in multiple macros.
-It also helps keep variables grouped together in the Macro Variables dialog.
+The suffix helps reduce the chance of the same variable name being used in multiple macros.
+It also helps keep variables grouped in the Macro Variables dialog.

 Custom PCB Panels